SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 5. Click on *Create*.

-6. Select *Enterprise Messaging* from the Service Drop Down
+6. Select *Event Mesh* from the Service Drop Down

 7. Select *default* from the Service Plan Drop Down